CZ-USA Bobwhite G2 SXS Shotgun Review

 This shotgun is a product of modern manufacturing and this is how they can make this gun so affordable.
 I’m not saying that’s necessarily a bad thing.
 It’s a fantastic value for the price.
 Like I’ve said it feels good in hand, but If you compare it to higher end sxs guns it’s going to feel less refined, which should be expected.
 I'm not saying it's clunky or poorly balanced, maybe just not quite as polished.
 It's a solid, well put together gun.

-The triggers are a little heavy.
+The triggers are a little heavy for my liking.
 I’ve not measured the trigger weight but my guess they are just over 6 lbs.
 I'm basing that on the fact that I can hold the gun with all its weight on the engaged trigger without it going off (unloaded of coarse, using snap caps).
 I need to bounce the gun slightly to get the trigger to fire.
 They are crisp though.
 There's no play or mushy feel to them.
 They feel better than my CZ Ringneck's trigger even though they are slightly heavier.
 Honestly, I don’t really notice the heavier trigger pull, especially with birds.

 The wood on mine is kind of plain but at the cost of the gun I’m not expecting much.
 The finish is quite nice, nicer than what I’ve seen on more expensive guns.
 It shows off the grain of the wood and seems to protect it the way it should.
 The checkering is good and I believe it's done by hand.
 It’s even and deep, I’d prefer a more traditional shape towards the receiver but it’s fine.